MaRDI4NFDI/docker-wikibase/README.md

   2. `staging`: Contains configuration files that are only installed in the staging image
   2. `production`: Contains configuration files that are only installed in the production image

-# Create a tag
+# Create tag and new release

+## Option 1

+Manually trigger the **Create Release Tag** action.

+## Option 2

-Create and push a new signed tag with the newer version to trigger a production release:
+* Create and push a new signed tag with the newer version to trigger a production release:
 ```
 git tag -s <tag_version>
 git push origin <tag_version>
 ```

+* Manually create the release through the Github UI from the corresponding tag
 # Overview of the Shell-scripts

 |shellscript  | description                                      |